spotfiresoftware/spotfire-quickstart/terraform/azure/README.md

    so you allow infra admin and end user access to the environment from your respective selected address blocks (you can find your public ip address for example in https://whatismyipaddress.com/).

-   Note: We may decide to not create an Azure Application Gateway, or an Azure Bastion (it takes some time, money and it is not very interesting for small test environments).
+   Note: We may decide to not create an Azure Application Gateway, or an Azure Bastion, since it takes some time, money, and it may not be very interesting for very small test environments (like 1tss+1tswp).
    Check in `vars-size-XS.tfvars` the variables that control *resource creation and sizing*.

-   Note: If you choose to not creating an Azure Application Gateway, you need to choose to create public ip addresses for yor tss hosts.
+   Note: If you choose to not creating an Azure Application Gateway, you need to choose to create public ip addresses for your tss hosts.

    Note: The `vars-size-XS.tfvars` settings overrides `variables.tfvars` settings.

 5. If you want to change **Spotfire application settings** (like the Spotfire version, config-tool and web admin credentials,...), review and edit the file `ansible/config/vars.yml`.

    Note: The variables in `ansible/config/vars.yml` are used as defaults and may be overriden by previous configuration files.

+### Create the required infrastructure (Terraform)

 6. Verify the planed infrastructure changes before applying them.